gdputra/gdputra.github.io/_pages/about.md

 What's New
 ----------
+- [April 2025] Visiting [Auckland University of Technology](https://www.aut.ac.nz/), New Zealand as a visiting researcher, initiating collaboration between UGM and AUT.
+- [March 2025] Our paper got **ACCEPTED** at [**IEEE ICBC 2025**](https://icbc2025.ieee-icbc.org/)!
+Titled: _"Endorsement-Driven Blockchain SSI Framework for Dynamic IoT Ecosystems"_ in which we propose a mechanism to allow more flexible SSI credentials issuance based on trust endorsement.
+- [March 2025] Securet a research grant from from the [Department of EIE](https://jteti.ugm.ac.id/): PHD Program 2025.
+- [January 2025] Welcoming Bintang, Marsel, Raka, Aufa, and Zaki to [our research team](https://gdputra.github.io/teams/)!
+They will be working on their bachelor's thesis in a range of research topics.
 - [December 2024] Received an award of [the most favorite lecturer](https://www.instagram.com/stories/highlights/17951790980903561/) at [ENFORIAN Awarding Night 2024](https://www.instagram.com/enforianugm/).
 - [September 2024] Attended a workshop about Integrated Water Management in China, organized by Hangzhou Regional Center for Small Hydro Power ([HRC](https://www.hrcshp.org/)), funded by Ministry of Commerce, People's Republic of China ([MOFCOM](http://english.mofcom.gov.cn/)).
 - [August 2024] Received research grant from Australia Awards Indonesia ([AAI](https://www.australiaawardsindonesia.org/news/detail/244000484/australia-awards-in-indonesia-grant-opportunity-opens-for-alumni-and-scholars)): Australian Alumni Grants 2024.